nikolalsvk/blog/content/blog/how-to-upload-file-in-react/index.md

 And that's it, Uploadcare will take care of the uploading for you and make it faster with its uploading network (it works like CDN).
 You also get the tracking of uploading of each file and the option to choose where you'd like to upload files from (from the device, from a link, local camera, Dropbox, Google Drive etc.)

-You can checkout the [official docs on File Uploader here](https://uploadcare.github.io/blocks/solutions/file-uploader/) and see how you can configure it and tailer it for your needs.
+You can checkout the [official docs on File Uploader here](https://uploadcare.github.io/blocks/solutions/file-uploader/) and see how you can configure it and tailor it for your needs.

 ## Conclusion